2629 words

 The production Dockerfile’s KUBE_VERSION ARG defaults to latest and resolves to the current stable release at build time via kubectl’s stable.txt channel; the example above keeps the same default, with the resolution logic elided for readability.

-The missing USER directive is one of the most common findings in container security audits.
-In regulated industries it surfaces as a late-stage compliance blocker.
+That missing USER directive is one of the most common findings in container security audits.
+In regulated industries it shows up as a late-stage compliance blocker.
 In security post-mortems it maps to privilege-escalation and lateral-movement patterns documented across years of incident reporting.
 In cloud-native environments it is the reason OpenShift restricted-v2 SCC refuses your pod.
 One line.
-The cost of skipping it compounds every year the image gets pulled.
+Skip it, and the cost compounds every year the image gets pulled.

-Full source including CI workflows, SECURITY.md disclosure policy, and the v1-maintenance migration guide lives at github.com/heyvaldemar/aws-kubectl-docker.
+Full source, including CI workflows, the SECURITY.md disclosure policy, and the v1-maintenance migration guide, lives at github.com/heyvaldemar/aws-kubectl-docker.

 Why this keeps happening#

 Sonatype’s 2024 State of the Software Supply Chain report logged 512,847 malicious open-source packages over the preceding year.
-That is a 156% rise year-over-year.
+A 156% rise year-over-year.

-The second driver is silence between the build and the consumer.
-Most public images have no signature, no SBOM, and no build provenance.
+Then there is the silence between the build and the consumer.
+Most public images carry no signature, no SBOM, no build provenance.
 A pull resolves a tag to a digest.
 That is the entire audit trail.
 Sigstore fixed the signing cost by making keyless cosign verification free through GitHub OIDC.
 BuildKit fixed the SBOM and provenance cost by making both a single build flag.
-The reason most images still ship without them is that nobody ran the migration, not that the tooling is hard.
+The reason most images still ship without them is not that the tooling is hard.
+It is that nobody ran the migration.

-The third driver is recency.
-OpenSSF Scorecard is new enough that most maintainers have not seen their own score.
+And there is recency.
+OpenSSF Scorecard is new enough that most maintainers have never seen their own score.
 Running it once is a ten-minute workflow.
-Most public images would return a number between 3 and 5 if they ran it today.
+Run it today and most public images would come back somewhere between 3 and 5.

 Risk and blast radius#

 Direct exposure scales with pulls.
-At over 730,000 pulls the image is past the threshold where a single supply chain compromise reaches hundreds of downstream CI pipelines inside days.
+Past 730,000 the image is well beyond the threshold where a single supply chain compromise reaches hundreds of downstream CI pipelines inside days.
 The pulls counter is an adoption metric.
 It is also a blast radius metric.

 Systemic exposure is the harder calculation.
 A single maintainer account.
 A single personal access token with write:packages.
 A single compromised laptop.
 The OWASP Top 10 for CI/CD Security captures these as CICD-SEC-2 (Inadequate Identity and Access Management) and CICD-SEC-6 (Insufficient Credential Hygiene), and the attack pattern that dominated 2024 was exactly this chain.
 Hardening the build pipeline matters more than hardening the runtime of the image itself, because the runtime is downstream of whoever signed the image.